Avoid expensive bank fees when you send money to friends and family in New Zealand.

 - International money order.
 This involves giving your money to a bank or post office in return for an international guaranteed cheque.
-You can then post this cheque to the recipient overseas.
-As one of the first ways to safely send money overseas, this traditional method is the slowest of the options available, however money orders can be replaced if they are lost or damaged.
-Canada Post can send money in the form of an IMO, as well as Canadian banks.
+You can then mail this cheque to the recipient overseas.
+As one of the first ways to send money overseas safely, this traditional method is the slowest of the options available, however money orders can be replaced if they are lost or damaged.
+Canada Post and Canadian banks can send money in the form of an international money order.

 Emergency cash transfers in New Zealand